Fantasy Fights Ringside Public analysis, rankings, and strategy

 Activity Is King

 The single most underrated factor in Fantasy Fights is how often your fighters actually fight.
 A talented boxer who sits on the shelf for six months earns you zero points during that time.
-Meanwhile, a busy mid-tier fighter who competes every 8-10 weeks is quietly stacking points.
+Meanwhile, a busy mid-tier fighter who competes every 8–10 weeks is quietly compounding points.
 When building your draft board, look at scheduled fights and historical activity — not just talent.

 Trade Market Timing